Araz0/wpalex_araz_matthias/README.md

 ## tracked ToDo

+[ ] add path to call to action btn in the index hero
+[ ] check space between sections
-[x] add support for single pages
+[ ] fix grid design and fonts at front-page in refrences [x] add support for single pages
 [x] add support for blog post design
 [x] single pages content styling